utsav-59/mern-amazona/README.txt

-Clone very similar to Amazon website.
+Clone of Amazon
-Frontend - React
-Backend - Node
+Language - MERN